Hawzen/hdp/README.md

 **1, 2, and 6: The Server Never Sees Them**
 These packets were successfully transmitted from the client, but they were intercepted before my server had a chance to look at them.
 That suggests something inside the OS intercepted them

-At first, I naively expected my server to capture any raw IP packets it received.
-The initialization looked like this:
+Originally, I assumed my server would capture any raw IP packet it received.
+The socket looked like this:
 ```c
 int sockfd = socket(
     AF_INET,    // Internet domain